Nolan Gorman Player Props: Cardinals vs. Giants

 Nolan Gorman At The Plate

-- Gorman leads St. Louis in total hits (22) this season while batting .293 with 11 extra-base hits.
+- Gorman leads St. Louis with 23 hits, batting .295 this season with 11 extra-base hits.

-- Among qualifying hitters in MLB play, his batting average ranks 36th, his on-base percentage ranks 37th, and he is ninth in the league in slugging.
+- Among the qualifying hitters, he ranks 32nd in batting average, while his on-base percentage ranks 28th and he is eighth in slugging.

+- In 73.9% of his 23 games this season, Gorman has picked up at least one hit.
+He's also had five multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.